Lsar7215/people-counter-esp32-cam/README.md

 # People Counter with ESP32-CAM

-Count the number of people entering and leaving a space using an ESP32-CAM with an OV2640 camera module.
-The current count is displayed on a 0.91" I2C OLED screen.
+Track and count the number of people entering and leaving a space using an ESP32-CAM with an OV2640 camera module.
+The current count is displayed on a I2C OLED screen.

 ## 📷 Hardware Used

 - ESP32-CAM (AI Thinker) with OV2640 camera
+- ESP32-CAM-MB (USB to serial adapter board) or
-- ESP32-CAM MB (USB to serial adapter board)
+- FT232RL (USB to serial adapter board)
-- 0.91" OLED display (I2C, 128x32 or 128x64)
+- OLED display (I2C, 128x32 or 128x64)
-- Micro USB cable
+- Micro USB cable (Only if using ESP32-CAM-MB)
+- Mini USB cable (Only if using FT232RL)
 - Jumper wires

 ## 🧠 Features